Gibbs sampling for mixtures in order of appearance: the ordered allocation sampler: The ordered allocation sampler

-Sampling from \eqref{eq:x_post_sb} is easy if $g$ and $\nu$ form a conjugate pair.
-In comparison to standard conditional and marginal algorithms (cf. equations \eqref{eq:post_x_cond} and \eqref{eq:post_hatx} in the Appendix), the parameters of the occupied components are updated in the same way.
-The advantage here being that they are precisely the first $k_n$ in the sequence $(\tx_j)$.
+Since $D_j = \emptyset$, for $j > k_n$, we simply sample $\tx_j \sim \nu$ from its prior distribution.
+For $j \leq k_n$, sampling from \eqref{eq:x_post_sb} is easy if $g$ and $\nu$ form a conjugate pair.
+Otherwise, the problem of updating the non-empty components parameters is identical as in conditional samplers and some marginal ones.
+The advantage with respect to conditional algorithms is that the occupied component parameters are precisely the first $k_n$ in the sequence $(\tx_j)$.